logo Arizona Trailblazers

 Karen, Eileen, Mike, Garth, Anita, Michael, Cyd, Shannon, Wendy, Gary, Chip, Ajay

-The morning is cool and cloudy as 13 top Trailblazers set out from the Mesquite Flat campground east of Tortilla Flat.
+The morning is cool and cloudy as 13 Trailblazers set out from the Mesquite Flat campground east of Tortilla Flat.
 After crossing Mesquite Creek we start our climb on a primitive road that leads up to a sweeping overview of the canyon country.

 ocotillo